Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 | Southern | 10% | 10% | 10% | 10% | 10% | 10% |

 **Key Insights:**
-- Eastern and Lusaka show a more **extended rainfall profile**, with March contributing a slightly higher share of seasonal total
+- Eastern and Lusaka show a more extended rainfall profile, with March contributing a slightly higher share of seasonal total
 - This reflects the gradual end of the rainy season rather than a true peak
 - Northern provinces concentrate rainfall in December-January (30% of seasonal total in those two months)